 With waterfalls, steep creek-weathered basalt cliffs, and good camping spots, Oneonta Trail has many great elements for an overnight trip.
 Please consult a good, up-to-date map when planning your hike.

-This trail is within Mark O Hatfield Wilderness from Horsetail Falls Trail #438 to Multnomah Creek Way #444, which means bikes are prohibited and additional wilderness retrictions apply.
-Mountain Biking is only between the summit of Larch Mountain until the wilderness begins at Multnomah Creek Way Trail #444.
+This trail is within Mark O Hatfield Wilderness from Horsetail Falls Trail #438 to Multnomah Creek Way #444, which means bikes are prohibited and additional Wilderness retrictions apply.
+Mountain biking is only allowed between the summit of Larch Mountain until the Wilderness boundary at Multnomah Creek Way Trail #444.

 Oneonta Trail ends at Larch Mountain Road 0.3 miles south of Larch Mountain Picnic Area.
 For one of the most far-ranging views in the Columbia River Gorge, continue from Larch Mountain parking for another 0.3 miles along a trail that leads to Sherrard Point.

 At a Glance

 |Current Conditions:||Larch Mountain Road which accesses to top end of Oneonta Trail is managed by Multnomah County, check current status here.